 We first meet Kenny Corman as he is burying his father who has died at the hand of the mysterious figure being held hostage in the Corman’s attic.
 Kenny soon discovers a letter from his late mother explaining that her brother Terry was locked away from the world due to his hideously deformed appearance, toddler level intellect and inability to control his temper and vast strength.

 Kenny and Terry soon bond but have to go on the run from the law and those who would destroy the monster.
 This led to many adventures as they tried to escape to a place where Terry could receive treatment for his condition.
-Monster is beloved for the relationship at the heart of the story which really drove the narrative along.
-Terry was fiercely protective of his nephew and Kenny was seemingly the only one who could calm his murderous rampages.
+Monster is beloved for the relationship at the heart of the story which really drove the narrative.
+Terry was fiercely protective of his nephew and Kenny was the only one who could calm his murderous rampages.

 The final issue ended on a cliff-hanger and Terry and Kenny were pitched from their boat into the sea only for us to find that Terry could not swim!
 It was continued in Eagle for a number of years but I never found out what happened to Uncle Terry until fairly recently.